FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_TM_settings/r_st_builtInRulesPackages.md

 ### FileServicesInterface

-This package is used to implement transfers initiated by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> using a file services interface protocol.
+This package is used to implement transfers initiated by {{< SecureTransport/componentshortname  >}} using a file services interface protocol.

 <span id="ICAPScan"></span>

 ### ICAPScan

-This package is used to implement anti-virus or DLP scans initiated by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> using external ICAP servers.
+This package is used to implement anti-virus or DLP scans initiated by {{< SecureTransport/componentshortname  >}} using external ICAP servers.
 The package is disabled by default and must be enabled if ICAP servers are configured.

 <span id="MDNRecei"></span>